River Foss: History

 In 1069 William the Conqueror dammed the Foss just south of York Castle, close to its confluence with the Ouse creating a moat around the castle.
 It caused the river to flood further upstream in what is now the Hungate and Layerthorpe areas, forming a large lake that was known as the "King's Pool" or the "King's Fish Pond" and which provided fish for the markets.
 The lake was approximately 100 acres in extent and fishing was allowed by licence, except for the King's Men.

 The King's Pool was part of the city's inner defences during the Middle Ages as the marsh was virtually impassable and explains why there is no city wall between Layerthorpe Postern and the Red Tower.

 In the 17th century, the King's Pool and the Foss were in decline because silt from upriver collected in the Pool, and not enough water came down to move it on despite the main channel of the River Foss having been deepened in 1608.
 Eventually the lake was too shallow to remain viable as a defence.
 In 1644 the lake was shallow enough for Parliamentarian forces under Sir Thomas Fairfax to consider crossing it on foot to break the Siege of York during the English Civil War.

 In 1727 an order was placed upon Arthur Ingram, 6th Viscount of Irvine to scour the River Foss from the Castle Mills to Foss Bridge, making it eight yards wide at the top and four yards at the bottom, and, in 1731 the Little Foss, the extension to enclose the castle was drained.
 In the 18th century, the water was so low that marshy islands were created (hence the modern name Foss Islands).
 Citizens used the river as a rubbish tip which became a health hazard.
-Acts of Parliament in 1793 and 1801 were enacted to make the Foss navigable and saw the end of the King's Pool.
+The Foss Navigation Act 1793 (33 Geo.
+3. c.
+99) and the Foss Navigation and Drainage Act 1801 (41 Geo.
+3. (U.K.) c. cxv) were enacted to make the Foss navigable and saw the end of the King's Pool.
 The Foss Navigation Company canalised the river from 1778, to make it navigable as far as Sheriff Hutton.

-The York Drainage and Sanitary Improvement Act of 1853 saw York Corporation purchase the River Foss from the Foss Navigation Company.
-In 1859, the York Improvement Act was passed and the river above Yearsley Bridge was abandoned as a waterway.
+The York Drainage and Sanitary Improvement Act 1853 (16 & 17 Vict. c. lvi) saw York Corporation purchase the River Foss from the Foss Navigation Company.
+The York Improvement (Foss Abandonment) Act 1859 (22 Vict. c. xix) allowed the river above Yearsley Bridge to be abandoned as a navigable waterway.

 Stillington Hall was a mansion on the west side of the Foss and adjoining the village of the same name.
 It was the home of the Croft family, who are descended from a common ancestor with the house of Croft, of Croft Castle in Herefordshire.